ValleyBell/PC98VNResearch/z_hacks/README.md

   - jump to various scenes after selecting a player
     - While in the main menu, open the PC-98 emulator's RAM and search for the 2nd occurrence of `A:\US01.BIN`
     - There should be `A:\US13.MF2` a bit above. (**not** `A:\SAVE8.DAT`)
-    - change the file and `US01.BIN` one of the following names to access various screens directly:
+    - change the file name `US01.BIN` to one of the following names to access various screens directly:
       - `INIT.BIN` - Initialization
       - `US00.BIN` - Title Screen
       - `US01.BIN` - Map Screen (after player selection)